-The Royal White Horse Hotel was built in 1865 on the site of an earlier pub (part of which still remains) and at one time had stabling for around 60/80 horses.
+The Royal White Horse Hotel at 2 Manor Square, was built in 1865 on the site of an earlier pub (part of which still remains) and at one time had stabling for around 60/80 horses.
 Was stated to be the only Posting House in Otley.

 Was originally known as the “White Horse Hotel” until 1876 when the Duke of Connaught stayed there whilst being on manoevres in the district with his regiment, the 7th Hussars.
 The name was then prefixed by “Royal” to celebrate the event.
 Also, the room he stayed in became known as “Prince Arthur Room” which is the room on the right of the balcony.
 From the balcony, public and national proclamations have been issued, in addition to various election results.
 The Hotel was used for many events, but one in particular was an inquest relating to John Dawson being stabbed to death in Piper Lane, Otley.
 The jury declared a verdict of wilful murder against four men – all from Wakefield.